denisfang-0616/DENIM_Final_Project/README.md

 * **Correlation vs. Causation:** We can observe that high GRE scores correlate with admission, but cannot control for unobserved variables like Letters of Recommendation (LORs), which are often the decisive factor.
 * **Sample Size:** The number of "complete" profiles for the most recent year (2025) is small compared to historical years, as the cycle is ongoing.
+* **Time-varying analysis:** The Machine Learning models work with cross-sectional data but do not use panel data across time.
+Therefore, results and effect sizes may be subject to some bias from varying trends in time.

 ---